-In this quarterly report on Form 10-Q, except where the context suggests otherwise, the terms "we," us," our" and the "Company" refer to Audax Credit BDC Inc. The information contained in this section should be read in the conjunction with the financial statements and notes thereto appearing elsewhere in this report.
+In this quarterly report on Form 10-Q, except where the context suggests otherwise, the terms "we," us," our" and the "Company" refer to Audax Credit BDC Inc. The information contained in this section should be read in the conjunction with the financial statements and notes to the financial statements appearing elsewhere in this report.